Connect with others who understand.

 Type 0

-Type 1 (Werdnig-Hoffmann disease)
+Type 1 (Werdnig-Hoffmann Disease)

-Type 1 accounts for approximately 45 percent of cases of SMA.
-Type 1 impacts babies and is usually diagnosed in the first 6 months of life.
-They may have one or two copies of the SMN2 gene.
-Babies with SMA type 1 have muscle weakness on both sides of the body, problems sucking and swallowing, and trouble breathing.
-They are prone to pneumonia.
+SMA type 1 — also called Werdnig-Hoffmann disease — accounts for approximately 45 percent of cases of SMA.
+Type 1 impacts babies and is usually diagnosed in the first six months of life.
+They may have one or two copies of the SMN2 gene, which limits their ability to produce the SMN protein needed for motor neuron function.

 Type 2 (Intermediate SMA/Dubowitz Disease)